Risk of serious dehydration in pediatric patients:

-Tenapanor is contraindicated in patients <6 years of age; in nonclinical studies in young juvenile rats, administration of tenapanor caused deaths presumed to be due to dehydration.
-Avoid use of tenapanor in patients 6 to <12 years of age; the safety and effectiveness of tenapanor have not been established in patients <18 years of age.
+Linaclotide is contraindicated in pediatric patients less than 6 years; in nonclinical studies in neonatal mice, administration of a single, clinically relevant adult oral dose of linaclotide caused deaths due to dehydration.
+Avoid use of linaclotide in patients 6 years to less than 18 years.
+The safety and effectiveness of linaclotide has not been established in patients less than 18 years.

 Mechanism of Action

 Linaclotide and its active metabolite bind and agonize guanylate cyclase-C on the luminal surface of intestinal epithelium.
 Intracellular and extracellular cyclic guanosine monophosphate (cGMP) concentrations are subsequently increased resulting in chloride and bicarbonate secretion into the intestinal lumen.
 Intestinal fluid increases and GI transit is accelerated.
 Increased extracellular cGMP may decrease visceral pain by reducing pain-sensing nerve activity.

 Minimal systemic availability; plasma concentrations are not measurable when used at recommended doses.